-AMPICILLIN AND SULBACTAM- ampicillin sodium and sulbactam sodium injection, powder, for solution
+AMPICILLIN AND SULBACTAM- ampicillin and sulbactam injection, powder, for solution

 To reduce the development of drug-resistant bacteria and maintain the effectiveness of ampicillin and sulbactam for injection and other antibacterial drugs, ampicillin and sulbactam for injection should be used only to treat infections that are proven or strongly suspected to be caused by bacteria.